glotchimo/apodo/README.md

 ## Development Pipeline

-As one of our goals is to work together, the development pipeline is structured knowing that all may not be comfortable/confident enough with Cython and lower-level concepts to be able to contribute to the core system.
+As one of our goals is to work together, the development pipeline is structured knowing that all may not be comfortable/confident enough with Rust and lower-level concepts to be able to contribute to the core system.

 ### Vibora Analysis
 This project is for those mentioned above.
 As the core team works, it is necessary that we are able to reference Vibora.
 Vibora is woefully lacking in its inline and online documentation, and a way for newcomers to contribute is by digging through the source in the `legacy` package, figuring out what it does, and writing in docstrings/refactoring illegible code.
 This process will not only support and speed up the development of Apodo, but also equip newcomers with tons of knowledge about how this type of web framework operates under the hood.